exercism/csharp/docs/TESTS.md

 ### Windows
 All tests have been ignored except the first one for you to work on.
 To continue, just remove the ```[Ignore]``` attribute on the test to start working on it.

-Make sure [NUnit](http://nunit.org/?p=download) is installed, if not already installed from the setup from above.
+Make sure [NUnit](http://nunit.org/?p=download) version 3.x is installed, if not already installed from the setup from above.

 This installation should include the NUnit-Gui executable.
 Run this and, after compiling, open the assembly from the Gui and you are able to run the tests.

 **Note:** You may need to include the nunit-framework.dll in the same directory as the source code you're compiling if you get an error saying it can't find the ```nunit.framework.dll```.

-If you installed the NUnit runner through NuGet, the runner will be located in the ```\packages\NUnit.Runners(version number)\tools``` folder where your project is.
+If you installed the NUnit runner through NuGet, the runner will be located in the ```\packages\NUnit.Console(version number)\tools``` folder where your project is.

 If you installed NUnit manually the runner will be in the ```Program Files (x86)\NUnit(version number)\bin``` folder.